webdavis/vim-textobj-comment/README.markdown

 This Vim plugin provides text objects for comments.

-`ac` selects a comment including the comment delimiters and `ic` selects just the comment content.
-(There's also a third text object, `aC`, which selects a comment including trailing or leading whitespace.)
+`ag` selects a comment including the comment delimiters and `ig` selects just the comment content.
+(There's also a third text object, `aG`, which selects a comment including trailing or leading whitespace.)
 These mappings are available in Visual and Operator-pending mode.